-You must also be between 17 and 57 years old on the date of submitting your application.
+You must also be 17 years old and over on the date of submitting your application.

-To qualify for the Detective DHEP, you must have a bachelor’s degree or be in your last year of study (or equivalent qualification) in Criminology, Law, Social Work, Psychology or related subjects.
+To qualify for the Detective DHEP, you must have a bachelor’s degree or be in your last year of study (or equivalent qualification) in Criminology, Law, Social Work, Psychology, engineering, teaching or related subjects.